stardazed/sd-streams/packages/streams-polyfill/README.md

 either natively or through a polyfill.
 Browser support: Safari 10.1+, (iOS 10.3+), Firefox 19+, Chrome 38+.
 Edge currently does NOT support these interfaces.

+The `pipeTo` and `pipeThrough` methods of `ReadableStream` now support a `signal` field of type `AbortSignal` to abort on ongoing pipe operation.
+This is fully supported but requires a native or polyfilled implementation to be present.
+Browser support: Safari 11.1+ (iOS 11.1+), Firefox 57+, Chrome 66+, Edge 16+.

 ### Node
-Node (as of September 2018) has no built-in fetch or web streams support.
+Node (as of January 2019) has no built-in fetch or web streams support.
 I did not do extensive tests but this polyfill, when `require()`d, will install all streams types in Node's `global` object and they then work as expected.
 Like with browsers, cooperation with any `fetch` polyfills available has not been tested.